Simple Building

 Letting the Space Speak | Apartment SCH52 • Berlin • BATEK ARCHITECTS • Photo: Marcus Wend

-Renovation or Refurbishment?
+Renovation or refurbishment?

 While renovation focuses on visual and superficial improvements, refurbishment addresses the correction of significant and substantial defects and damages.
 Whether it's the facade or core, energy saving or accessibility – ultimately, all these measures aim to preserve the value of a building.
 Restoration, especially relevant for listed buildings, aims to update a property to the latest standards, enhancing living comfort and ultimately increasing its value.
 Some modernization measures, such as fire safety, are even legally required.